ppy/osu-wiki/wiki/Community/Forum/Off-Topic/en.md

 ### Tad the Tadpole

-This is a joke thread turned in OT Lore material.
+This is a joke thread that has developed into OT Lore material.
 It is a great example of how denizens can create jokes threads about each other and then proceed to build narrative off the resulting interactions.
 It also demonstrate the unpredictable nature of how threads evolve and the nonsensical randomness that may come out of it.

 <https://osu.ppy.sh/community/forums/posts/7126163>